laidav/security-analysis/retail/BBY/BBY Analysis.md

 	- https://www.conference-board.org/topics/consumer-confidence
 	- https://www.indigo9digital.com/blog/bestbuyecommercestrategy
 	- https://www.traqline.com/newsroom/blog/head-to-head-to-head-walmart-vs-best-buy-vs-amazon-2020/

-[table of contents](#table-of-contents)

-## Updates <a name="updates"></a>
+- *Earnings Call* <a name="earnings-call"></a>

+	- *2023 q* <a name="FY2023Q1"></a>
 		- 2022-05-29 (earnings call 2023Q1)

 			- risk :-1: cash is DOWN

 				- negative cash flow for the quarter

 				- ACCOUNTS PAYABLE decrease

 				- revised DCF

 			- promitional pressure & inflation costs

 			- computing and home theatre main sale decline drivers

 			- in home consultation and installation significant increase

 			- inflation

 				- labour, marketing & supply chain

 			- sales mix, customer shift to premium products and higher price points

 			- passing some cost to customers

 			- opening more outlet stores

 			- 45 store remodels

 			- category expansion

 				- electric skooters and bikes

 			- they say strong growth in health

 			- total tech question about what featuers are resonating?

 				- non answer, just say its broad amongst different demographics?

 				- no current answer to retention vs churn

 			- they talk about credit card offsetting some of the declines

 			- more promotions in tv and computer

 			- they expect promotion to return more to FY 2020 (2019) in this year

 			- late half should be better, effect of stimulus will be off, more availability in product, no store closure from covid hopefully

 			- will the re evaluate 2025 guide

 				- reccession question

 					- consumer electronic is very stable says CEO

 					- at this point BBY is not forecasting a recession, just softer demand

 			- total tech pressure projected cadance to go to zero in Q3 or Q4

-- 2022-05-22 (earnings call 2022Q4)

-- Synopsis

-	- total tech a margin pressure

-		- consumer reviews mixed

-	- services overall came back with strong comp growth after shutdowns

-	- ambitious revenue goals of $53B by 2025

-		- we are maintaining more conservative estimates (see DCF Analysis)

-	- they are investing acquiring into healthcare

-		- 2019 greatcall approx 700-800M

-		- and now current health approx 400M

-- Anaylsis

-	- Updated DCF with latest annual report (updated in recommendations)

-	- Balance sheet analysis (updated in section)

-		- good net debt to FCF coverage 0.17

-		- even better interest coverage 100+ :+1:

-	- last earnings call (2022 Q4)

-		- Q4 enterprise comp sales down?

-			- inventory constraints & reduced store hours due to covid omircron call out

-		- total tech

-			- reset on lower gross profit

-			- need to increase volume to replace old legacy

-			- total tech is a drag right now on operating margin

-				- watched youtube reviews and comments

-				- mixed reviews

-				- $200 per year, pretty pricy

-			- Total tech % of revenue?

-				- not available

-			- seems to be a drag on their margins currently :-1:

-			- https://www.youtube.com/watch?v=3ebbunJ7_g0  this youtuber went with it - not sure yet though :thinking:

-		- hows bestbuy health doing?

-		- outlook

-			- -1% - 4% revenue drop

-			- 20-30 store closures

-			- lower operating income pressure, near term pressure, drive longer term growth

-			- capex 1.1B

-			- 49.3 - 50 B in FY23

-			- FY25 target 53.5B - 56.5B (we made 49.6B in our DCF)

-				- category expansion and best buy health

-				- total tech and store remodels

-				- Industry Growth

-	- Aquisitions

-		- Current Health

-		- Yard bird

-	- Services

-		- took a hit in FY2021 (2020)

-		- made a strong rebound in FY2022
+[table of contents](#table-of-contents)